Below are a selection of answers to general questions about the Quality Care Pharmacy Program.

 Find out more about steps to accreditation under Get Accredited.

-My pharmacy is new to the QCPP program, is the process different for initial assessments?
+My pharmacy is new to QCPP, is the process different for initial assessments?

 Your pharmacy can expect to be assessed similarly to pharmacies that have been accredited previously.